Dowell-Lab/FStitch/README.md

 ```
 $ bidir -b </path/to/sample.bedGraph> -g </path/to/gene_annotations.bed> -o </path/to/bidir_annotations.bed>
 ```

+There are a number of optional arguments that allow the user to parse the output according to annotation length as well as adjust the length at which calls are merged.
+Long regions are merged separately from short regions to avoid losing discrimination of smaller bidirectional annotations.
+Annotated regions >8000bp tend to be indicative of unannotated genes, lncRNAs, and super-enhancers.
+If the user only intends to perform motif displacement analyses, it is recommended that these larger regions be segregated using the --split option.
+Furthermore, because many of these "short" and "long" bidirectionals will overlap as a result of separate merging, it is also recommended that the user merge all desired calls when performing differential transcription analysis so as not to drastically increase the degrees of freedom.

+While the annotated bidirectionals can be used for the aforementioned analyses, they can also be used as a rigorous prefilter for modeling bidirectionals using Tfit `model` (https://github.com/Dowell-Lab/Tfit) thereby serving as an alternative to the Tfit `prelim` module.
+This may be especially useful for long regions of super-enhancers as Tfit can model multiple bidirectionals, or predicted RNA polymerase (RNAP) loading sites, within a single annotated region.
+Furthermore, Tfit's `model` module will produce additional modeling parameters that will describe RNAP activity at the sites provided including loading, pausing, and elongation.

 ## Cite
 If you find the Fast Read Stitcher program useful for your research please cite: